conal/paper-2021-language-derivatives/To do.md

 ## Did

+*   Maybe demote sections 4 (Reflections), 5 (Symbolic Differentiation), and 6 (Automatic Differentiation) into subsections of a new section called "From languages to parsing".
+   Probably replace all occurrences of "`\\secreftwo{Symbolic Differentiation}{Automatic Differentiation}`".
+*   Consider exposing level polymorphism in the talk & paper.
+    It's there just under the surface.
 *   Polish the abstract, especially the second/middle paragraph.
 *   Fill in missing references and explanations flagged in the text.
 *   Cite Martin Löf type theory.